haddonm/aMSE/README.md

 ‘<https://github.com/haddonm/aMSE>’ in the top box, identify where you want the new directory put, and press return.

-It would be a good idea to read Hadley Wickham’s draft chpater on Git and GitHub at <https://r-pkgs.org/index.html>.
+It would be a good idea to read Hadley Wickham’s draft chapter on Git and GitHub at <https://r-pkgs.org/index.html>.

 ## Example